Web Theoi

 DIONYSOS TITLES

-DIONYSOS was the god of wine, wilderness and vegetation.
+DIONYSOS was the Olympian god of wine and festivity.

-This page describes his various cult titles and poetic epithets.
+This page lists his cult titles and poetic epithets.

 ACRATO′PHORUS (Akratophoros), a surname of Dionysus, by which he was designated as the giver of unmixed wine, and worshipped at Phigaleia in Arcadia.
 (Paus. viii.
 39. § 4.)